spacemeat/humon/README.md

 *trove*: A tokenized and parsed, in-memory representation of Humon data which stems from a single root node, and against which Humon APIs are programmed.

 *token stream*: The text of a Humon file or in-memory text string.
-I use this language to refer to Humon text content like in a file, rather than tokenized or parsed Humon data in a trove.
+I use this language to refer to Humon text content like in a file, as opposed to tokenized or parsed Humon data in a trove.

 *token*: A word or sequence of words in a Humon token stream, which are meaningful to Humon and you at a granular level. `{` is a token, as is a value like `"foo"`, as is a whole comment like `/* I am just an utterance. */`.
 (Comments are considered single tokens for parsing purposes.)
 Every token is owned either by a single node, or (in special cases) by the trove itself.
 A token array is maintained by the trove, and provides content and position information (row, column) for each token, if that sort of thing is interesting to you.